Investors brace for close U.S. election result, long count

 “It very much looks that whoever wins the White House, we face a divided Congress,” said Stéphane Monier, Chief Investment Officer at Lombard Odier.
 “This has far-reaching implications for markets, mostly because it means that any kind of pandemic recovery package is still tough to approve.
 Our portfolios are well balanced to withstand the volatility ahead.”

-The U.S. dollar =USD jumped and the yield on the 10-year U.S. Treasury note US10YT=RR dipped.
+The U.S. dollar jumped and the yield on the 10-year U.S. Treasury note dipped.

 “The U.S. dollar and Treasuries are rallying, which is what you would expect in terms of safety trade,” said Seema Shah, chief strategist, Principal Global Investors, London.